duoshock/UM-70/Assembly Guide.md

 <img src="images/Asm_mount_L.jpg" width="400">
 </a>

-There’re 5 mounting points on the left side and 6 mounting points on the right side.
+There are 5 mounting points on the left side and 6 mounting points on the right side.
-Secure it with M3 5mm screws.
-There will be resistance at first, as the square nuts insets underneath are not yet aligned, it’ll become smooth after that.
+Secure the PCB with the M3 5mm screws.
+There will be resistance at first, as the square nuts insets underneath are not yet aligned, it will become smooth after that.

 ## **Connecting OLED screen**